unoplatform/uno.toolkit.ui/doc/material/getting-started-material.md

 		</Application.Resources>
 	</Application>
 	```

-	> [!TIP]
-	> The styles for the new controls are found in both ToolkitResources (design-agnostic variants) and MaterialToolkitResources (Material Design variants).
+> **NOTE**: The styles for the new controls are found in both ToolkitResources (design-agnostic variants) and MaterialToolkitResources (Material Design variants).

 ## Customization
 For instruction on changing the default color palette or the font family, please refer to [this guide](https://platform.uno/docs/articles/external/uno.themes/doc/material-getting-started.html#customization).